 Undergraduate degree programs

-The College of Humanities and Sciences offers baccalaureate degrees in the following areas:
+The College of Humanities and Sciences offers baccalaureate degrees in the following areas (selected concentrations are indicated):

 - African American Studies – B.A.